Fantastic General Dentistry in Juno Beach

 Common causes of mouth sores include:

-- Irritation, from a broken orthodontic wire.
+- Irritation, from a chipped tooth or broken orthodontic wire.

 - Infection from bacteria or a virus.